 Vendors must provide their own fodder, feed stuffs, drinking utensils and grooming equipment.
 Items including bedding can be purchased from the market staff.

 All animals will be numbered ON ARRIVAL at the sale premises and must remain numbered throughout the show and sale.
 It is the responsibility of the vendor to be present and to check each animal is correctly numbered and penned and sold in catalogue order, unless any alteration is authorised by the Auctioneers.

 Unless there is a specific class listed in the schedule all animals entered for Society sales must be halter broken.
 Please note if an animal is not led, washed, groomed and correctly presented for show and sale they will be moved to the unhaltered section with no refund of entry fee at the discretion of the Chief Steward.
 Any animal deemed not to be under proper control of the handler may be asked to leave the show ring at the discretion of the Chief Steward.

 Exhibitors should be smartly dressed and wear a white coat during the show and sale.
 The white coat should be buttoned up.
 Exhibitors will be called forward in class order.
 Please listen to the public address system.
 Each class will be judged in numerical order.

 Cattle of different health status will be brought forward to and from the show ring using separate pathways where possible.

 Spectators are requested not to obstruct passageways and entrances to the show ring.

 Halters & Bull Rings

 All cattle entered for the sale except Highland steers must be halter broken and provided with a serviceable halter which will become the property of the purchaser.
-All bulls must have a ring or snitch with them after the sale
+All cattle over the age of 6 months old at the time of the sale must have a ring or snitch with them after the sale.

 Removal of Stock